Succubus (film)

-Succubus (Necronomicon – Geträumte Sünden) is a 1968 West German horror film directed by Jesús Franco and starring Janine Reynaud, Jack Taylor, Adrian Hoven, and Michel Lemoine.
+Succubus (Necronomicon – Geträumte Sünden) is a 1968 West German erotic horror film directed by Jesús Franco and starring Janine Reynaud, Jack Taylor, Adrian Hoven, and Michel Lemoine.
 It follows Lorna Green, a performer at a Lisbon nightclub who performs fictionalized acts that involve erotically charged sadomasochistic murders.
 As she begins to suffer violent, surreal nightmares, it is suggested that Lorna may be under mind control by a man who may be Satan incarnate.

 Succubus was Franco's first film made entirely outside of Spain.
 During production, the German backers for the film fell out, leading to the producer contacting Pier A. Caminnecci to finance the film.
 The film was released in West Germany in April 1968, and was subsequently acquired by American International Pictures, who distributed it in the United States beginning in April 1969.

 Plot

 In Lisbon, Lorna Green works as a nightclub dancer who performs sadomasochistic acts that end with simulated murders, which shock and titillate the club patrons.
 She is overseen by her manager, William Francis Mulligan, an American who "discovered" Lorna and helped her forge her nightclub act.
 After performing at the club one night, Lorna returns home and is visited by William, who spends the night.

 Lorna has a bizarre dream in which she is a countess who is running late to a dinner party being held for her at her castle.
 She travels there by trolley, and is met by Pierce, a mysterious man who feels he has manifested Lorna as a "disciple of evil" and a devil on earth to do his bidding.
 Lorna meets with a man named Admiral Kapp, and the two engage in a word association game with one another, repeating names of famous writers and artists, before Lorna stabs him through the eye socket.

 The following day, Lorna and William stroll through the city together and stumble upon a funeral wake where numerous women mourn in the street.
 A curious Lorna approaches the body in the chapel and removes a shawl covering the dead man's face.
 She is horrified to see the man—who has been stabbed through the eye—resembles the Admiral Kapp from her nightmare.
 Later, she accompanies William to a party held by psychiatrist Ralf, where the partygoers indulge in LSD.
 Lorna goes into a trancelike state where she begins writhing on the floor in front of the guests, who, under the influence of the drug, approach her like animals, crawling along the floor.